 The Error Indication procedure is initiated by a node to report detected errors in one incoming message, provided they cannot be reported by an appropriate failure message.

 8.3.1.2 Successful Operation

+Figure 8.3.1.2-1: Error Indication procedure, E-SMLC originated, successful operation

+Figure 8.3.1.2-2: Error Indication procedure, NG-RAN node originated, successful operation

+When the conditions defined in clause 10 are fulfilled, the Error Indication procedure is initiated by an ERROR INDICATION message sent from the receiving node.

+The ERROR INDICATION message shall contain at least either the Cause IE or the Criticality Diagnostics IE.

 8.3.1.3 Abnormal Conditions